 But we still feel that starting the charcoal is still a waste of time and fuel for such a quick cooking meal, so once we have that grill smokin’ we take advantage of the fire and cook a bunch of other things while we’re at it.
 Then we have plenty of tasty ingredients ready to add to other meals.

-↑ In case you’re wondering, I have shorts on under that! ^
+↑ In case you’re wondering, I have shorts on under that! ↑

 So this is a story about one such cook-out that we had one nice late afternoon last week.
 Here is what we made …

 This batch went directly into the freezer.
-(Do this by removing the skins, cores and seeds and laying them in a single layer on a parchment lined baking sheet.
-Then freeze them.
-Later separate them and put them into a freezer bag and returned to the freezer.
+This is done by laying the peeled and seeded peppers in a single layer on a parchment lined baking sheet.
+Then freezing them.
+Later they are separated and put into a freezer bag and returned to the freezer.
 Then, you just take out what you need for whatever you’re making.